 Prof. López Sánchez received her B.A and PhD from the University of Santiago de Compostela in Spain.
 She has an MA from the University of Nottingham in the UK.
 She is an applied linguist, currently working on language education and curriculum development, and focusing particularly on a multlliteracies pedagogy.
 Her past work was on cross-cultural pragmatics, specifically the analysis of request behavior.

-Pragmatics and Applied Linguistics.
-Emphasis on Second Language Pedagogy & Curriculum Development (in particular, Multiliteracies framework); Educational Linguistics; Language Policy
+Second Language Pedagogy & Curriculum Development (in particular, Multiliteracies); Educational Linguistics; Language Policy, Linguistic Landscapes.
+Broad area of interest: Applied Linguistics.

 Multiliteracies in World Language Education (ed.)
 New York: Routledge